syncfusion-content/javascript-docs/js/Grid/Cell.md

 ---
 # Cell

-It represents the Grid cells of both header and Content.
+A cell is a specific location within a Grid and is defined by the intersection of a Grid row and column.

 ## Auto wrap column